magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

 1. Click the **Actions** field.
 Then click **Create New Catalog Product(s)**.

-1. Click **OK** to accept the confirmation message.
-The Create Magento Catalog Product screen displays.
+1. Click **OK** to accept the confirmation message and open the Create Magento Catalog Product page.

 1. Complete the catalog settings for the products.
 <br />{:.bs-callout-info}